alsiola/form-and-function/README.md

 * name (string, required) - The name of the form.
 * render (component/function, required) - Function/functional component that will render the form - passed InjectedFormProps as below
 * renderProps (object, optional) - Custom props to pass to the render component
-* validators?: (object, optional) - Form validation object - see validation
+* validators (object, optional) - Form validation object - see validation
-* initialValues?: (object, optional) - Initial form values in the form `{ [fieldName]: value }`
+* initialValues (object, optional) - Initial form values in the form `{ [fieldName]: value }`
-* onSubmit?: (function, optional) - Called on form submission with form values
+* onSubmit (function, optional) - Called on form submission with form values
-* onSubmitFailed?: (function, optional) - Called when submission fails due to validation errors, with form values
+* onSubmitFailed (function, optional) - Called when submission fails due to validation errors, with form values
 * onChange (function, optional) - Called when any form value changes, with all form values

 The render component you provide will receive the following props: